nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 ### 2.1 General

-X-Road Central Server can be deployed in multiple ways.
-The simplest option is to have a single Central Server with local database.
+X-Road central server can be deployed in multiple ways.
+The simplest option is to have a single central server with local database.
 This is usually fine for development purposes, but there are multiple reasons to tailor the deployment.

 ### 2.2 Local Database

-The simplest deployment option is to use a single Central Server with local database.
+The simplest deployment option is to use a single central server with local database.
 This is the default choice when setting up a development or testing environment.
 It's not recommended for production since there is a single point of failure.

 ![Central Server with local database](img/ig-cs_local_db.png)